-1. Case Materials (25%)
+1. Case Materials (20%)

 a.
-Class Discussion Case Material (5%): Students will watch the movie Antwone Fisher as a basis for class discussion and activities.
+Class Discussion Case Material (10%): Students will watch the movie Antwone Fisher as a basis for class discussion and activities.
 The movie will be viewed independently (outside of class).
-You may rent the video through the Audio Visual Library at UT (see library catalog) or rent it through netflix or your local video store.
+You may rent the video for free from the Audio Visual Library at UT (see library catalog) or rent it through netflix or your local video store.
 The deadline for viewing the movie is prior to class on January 29th.
 The characters in this movie will provide a basis for class discussion across the course of the semester.
 A brief in-class writing assignment on the movie will be done in class on January 29th.

-Antwone Fisher Analysis Done in Class January 29th

-b.
-Written Case Studies (10%): Given a description of a character distributed in class, students will write a paper analyzing the case study using two of the major theories.
+Antwone Fisher Analysis Done in Class January 29th b.
+In-Class Group Case Studies (10%).
+Given a description of a character distributed in class, students will work together in class in small groups to analyze the case study for three of the major theories.
+Part of the grade is based on being in class (to start the assignment), carrying out your responsibilities, cooperating in a timely manner with your partner(s), and submitting the document as instructed.
+The dates for these in-class activities are: